Skip to content

 About Sarah Green

-Sarah Green is a Managing Associate in Dentons Sirote’s Huntsville, Alabama office.
+Sarah Green is a senior managing associate in Dentons Sirote’s Huntsville, Alabama office.
 She is a member of the Tax practice group.
 Her practice focuses on Tax Controversy and Litigation.

 All posts Full bio